nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 * Start separating the large transfers into groups like exchange movement, custody movement, DeFi-related activity, or unknown.
 * Use these notes to help explain what the largest monthly ETH transfers actually represent.
 * Prepare the findings so they can later be used for graphs, charts, or presentation slides.

+## Week 4: Repeated Address Pattern Analysis

+### Work Started

+* Imported the monthly top 10 (from June 2025 to June 2026) Ethereum mainnet transaction CSV into PostgreSQL for local analysis.
+* Ran SQL queries to find repeated sender addresses, repeated receiver addresses, and repeated sender/receiver pairs.
+* Started using SQL results to identify repeated high-value transaction patterns instead of only checking addresses manually.

+### Early Findings

+The repeated-address queries show that many of the largest monthly ETH transactions are concentrated around a smaller group of repeated high-volume addresses and address pairs.

+The strongest repeated sender was:

+`0x28c6c06298d514db089934071355e5743bf21d60`

+This address appeared 13 times as a sender and sent about 2.77 million ETH total.

+The strongest repeated receiver was:

+`0xa9d1e08c7793af67e9d92fe308d5697fb81d3e43`

+This address appeared 21 times as a receiver and received about 2.42 million ETH total.

+The strongest repeated sender/receiver pair was:

+`0x28c6c06298d514db089934071355e5743bf21d60`

+to

+`0xf977814e90da44bfa03b6295a0616a897441acec`

+This pair appeared 9 times and moved over 2.3 million ETH total.
+The reverse direction also appeared multiple times, which makes the activity look more like exchange wallet movement or internal rebalancing than random one-time transfers.

+Another repeated pattern was:

+`0xb5d85cbf7cb3ee0d56b3bb207d5fc4b82f43f511`

+to

+`0xa9d1e08c7793af67e9d92fe308d5697fb81d3e43`

+This pair appeared 6 times and moved over 900,000 ETH total.

+### Additional Notes

+* This work helps turn the monthly transaction CSV into a more useful analysis dataset.
+* The repeated address results match the earlier Etherscan label checks, where several major repeated addresses appeared to be exchange-related.
+* So far, the data still looks more like exchange/custody movement than clearly suspicious activity.

+### Next Steps

+* Continue comparing repeated SQL results with Etherscan wallet labels.
+* Focus on the highest-frequency sender/receiver pairs first.
+* Group repeated activity into categories such as exchange movement, custody movement, DeFi-related activity, or unknown.
+* Prepare the repeated-address results for possible charts, tables, or presentation summaries.